benwhalley/just-enough-r/docs/start_here.md

 An RMarkdown document mixes R code with Markdown.
 This means you can combine your analysis with text that explains and interprets it.
 RMarkdown includes all the details neeed to reproduce an analysis.

-Like computer code, it can be 'run' or executed: in the language of RStudio, you 'knit' your RMarkdown to produce a finished document which combines analyses, graphs, and explanatory text in formats which can be shared.
+Like computer code, RMarkdown can be 'run' or 'executed'.
+But in the language of RStudio, you 'knit' your RMarkdown to produce a finished document.
+This combines analyses, graphs, and explanatory text in a single pdf, html, or Word document which can be shared.

 #### Writing and 'knitting' RMarkdown {-}